-- 1. When needed, a Review Panel of three Counseling Center staff members will be formed by the Director with recommendations from the Training Director and the trainee involved in the dispute.
+- 1. When needed, a Review Panel of three Counseling Center staff members will be formed by the Executive Director with recommendations from the Training Director and the trainee involved in the dispute.
 The trainee has the right to hear all facts with the opportunity to dispute or explain the behavior of concern. - 2.
-Within ten business days of receipt of the request for appeal, a hearing will be conducted in which the challenge is heard and relevant material presented. - 3.
-Within five business days of the completion of the review, the Review Panel submits a written report to the Director, including any recommendation for further action.
+Within 10 working days of receipt of the request for appeal, a hearing will be conducted in which the challenge is heard and relevant material presented. - 3.
+Within 5 working days of the completion of the review, the Review Panel submits a written report to the Executive Director, including any recommendation for further action.
 Recommendations made by the Review Panel will be made by majority vote. - 4.
-Within five business days of receiving the recommendation, the Director will either accept or reject the Review Panel's recommendations.
-If the Director rejects the panel's recommendations, due to an incomplete or inadequate evaluation of the dispute, the Director may refer the matter back to the Review Panel for further deliberation and revised recommendations or may make a final decision.

-- 5. If referred back to the panel, they will report back to the Director within five working days of the receipt of the Director's request of further deliberation.
-Then, the Director makes a final decision regarding what action is to be taken. - 6.
+Within 5 working days of receiving the recommendation, the Executive Director will either accept or reject the Review Panel's recommendations.
+If the Executive Director rejects the panel's recommendations, due to an incomplete or inadequate evaluation of the dispute, the Executive Director may refer the matter back to the Review Panel for further deliberation and revised recommendations or may make a final decision. - 5.
+If referred back to the panel, they will report back to the Executive Director within 5 working days of the receipt of the Executive Director's request of further deliberation.
+Then, the Executive Director makes a final decision regarding what action is to be taken. - 6.
 The Training Director informs the trainee, staff members involved, and if necessary members of the training staff, of the decision and any action taken or to be taken. - 7.
-If the trainee disputes the Director's final decision, the trainee has the right to appeal to University of Utah Human Resources.
+If the trainee disputes the Executive Director's final decision, the trainee has the right to appeal to University of Utah Human Resources.